erinvdoyle/flowerfarm/README.md

   <Balsamiq Wireframes>

 5. SURFACE -
-   A color palette based off of floral hues for images and feature elements and a neutral grey background to tie into the logo and farm name.
+   A color palette based off of floral hues for images and feature elements with a neutral grey background to tie into the logo and farm name.
 Flip cards representing each page of the site are used on the landing page for visual interest.
 Images from the farm are used for the front of the cards and brief explanatory text with a link to the page described reveal on hover.
 Background colors on the back of the cards were taken from the front images using a color picker.
 The form and email subscription signup are each overlaid atop a background image representing life at the farm.
 Dark grey text is used in favor of black for ease of reading.
 Copy and image choice give the site an informal, friendly, homespun feel.

   - Fonts and Colors
     - Fonts courtesy of Google Fonts.
-"Sail" for headers and accent text; "Source Sans 3" for all other copy:
+"Sail": Headers and accent text.
+"Source Sans 3": All other copy.
     <p align="center">
     <img src="assets/images/screenshots/sail-font.png" alt="" height="50"/>
     <img src="assets/images/screenshots/Source-Sans-3-font.png" alt="" height="45"/>
     </p>

-    - Colors:
+    - Color Scheme:
     <p align="center">
     <img src="assets/images/dahlias1.webp" alt="" height="150" style="margin-right: 20px;"/>
     <img src="assets/images/screenshots/colorkit.png" alt="" height="150"/>